-Explanation: A UIM supplied device characteristics information to CBPDDCT that was inconsistent with previously specified information.
+Explanation: A UIM specified information in the device characteristics parameters list (DCP) which was inconsistent with previously specified information.

 System Action: MVS configuration program execution terminates with an ABEND code of '088'X and a reason code of '344'X.